AetherEmulator/AetherSX2/README.md

 ## Where is the APK?
 There is **no APK for download**.
 AetherSX2 is only distributed via the play store.

-APK from playstore deleted, You can try NetherSX2 https://github.com/mininxd/NetherSX2/releases/
+if APK from playstore not available, You can try NetherSX2 https://github.com/mininxd/NetherSX2/releases/

 ## What are the requirements?